Dpdl is a rapid development programming language and constrained device framework with built-in database technology.

 Utility tool

 Dpdl can also be used to encode, store, control and query data efficiently on small memory footprint devices.
-Dpdl comes with a very compact (ca. 650 Kb for DpdlEngine core + ANSI C interpreter/compiler) and portable scripting engine with an extensible API interface for the development of mobile applications and embedded system software.
+Dpdl comes with a very compact (ca. 650 Kb for DpdlEngine core + ANSI C interpreter/compiler) and portable execution engine with an extensible API interface for the development of applications and embedded system software.

-The Dpdl language constructs and syntax is kept simple and follows an Object Oriented paradigm interoperable with the Java platform API and external java libraries.
+The Dpdl language constructs and syntax is kept simple and follows an Object Oriented paradigm (OOP) interoperable with the Java platform API and external java libraries.

-Multiple embeddable programming language plug-ins available: ANSI C code, C++, Python, Julia, JavaScript, Lua , Ruby, Java, Groovy, Wgsl and Clojure languages can be embedded and executed directly within Dpdl scripts (interpreted/compiled code)
+Multiple ‘Dpdl language plug-ins’ available (embeddable programming languages): C, C++, Python, MicroPython, Julia, JavaScript, Lua , Ruby, Java, PHP, Perl, Groovy, Clojure, Wgsl and OpenCL programming language code can be embedded and executed directly within Dpdl code (interpreted/compiled code)

 No additional installations required (except add-on libraries)